 I love reading about running, and although my experience doing so has been mixed, I’ve encountered some great, motivating blogs and books, like The Oatmeal and Runner’s World and seen moves like Prefontaine, Desert Runners and the GOAT, The Barkley Marathons.

 Run Less Run Faster

-Last year my friend Nina shared a training program she’d learned about with me.
-It was Run Less Run Faster, a 16 week program that required only three days of training per week (plus two days of cross-training) that, if followed, would supposedly lead you to faster race times.
-I decided to try it.
-It was very pretty difficult (I can’t imagine following the marathon plan which required very long runs starting only a few weeks in), but, in the end, it worked.
-Although I won’t be doing it again any time soon, I think it’s a great program, well-worth the effort if you want to increase your speed.
+Last year a friend Nina shared a 16-week training program she’d learned about, Run Less Run Faster, which requires only three days of training per week (plus two days of cross-training) that, if followed, would supposedly lead you to faster race times.
+It was pretty difficult, but it worked for me when I ran the Vancouver Half Marathon as a 50 year old.
+I won’t be doing it again any time soon because it’s so hard, but I think it’s a great program, well-worth the effort if you want to increase your speed.

 Several years ago I noticed a post on a local running group’s Facebook page about Ragnar.
 Only about a month from race day(s), a team was looking for someone to run three legs totalling 16 miles.
 I felt too intimidated to take it on, and later regretted it.
 Eventually, in 2013, I put together an all women, rookie team.
 Since them I’ve organized four additional Ragnar NW Passage teams and participated in Ragnar Trail Cascade, Ragnar Trail Rainier, and Moran Constitutional Relay.
 They were all great, but Moran is the GOAT.